The Sicilian Clan: Plot

 In Paris, robber and murderer Roger Sartet escapes from custody with the help of the Manalese, a small, well-organized Sicilian Mafia clan consisting of patriarch Vittorio, his two sons, and his son-in-law.
 Sartet pays them with some valuable stamps he had stowed away, and the Manalese hide him in an apartment above the arcade game manufacturing company they own as a front.
 Jeanne, the French wife of Vittorio's elder son, looks after Sartet, but he sneaks out to see a prostitute at a hotel and narrowly avoids getting captured by Commissaire Le Goff.

 While in prison, Sartet got to know an engineer who worked on the security for a jewelry exhibition in Rome before becoming incarcerated, and he learns the details of the system.
 He proposes that the Manalese help him rob the show, but they are dubious of the hot-headed outsider, so Vittorio and his old friend Tony Nicosia, who has lived in New York City for decades, go to the exhibition to check it out.
 They notice additional security measures negate Sartet's plan, but, after learning the show will soon be moved to New York, Nicosia comes up with a plan to steal the jewels in transit.
 He sends Jack, an alcoholic ex-pilot, to Paris to help the Manalese with the heist.

 Figuring Sartet will need fake papers to leave the country, Le Goff tracks down the forger who made his previous fake passport.
 By coincidence, Vittorio was having the same man make several fake passports as part of the heist, and Le Goff finds the phone number of one of Vittorio's employees at the forger's studio.
 Le Goff questions Vittorio, but he says the employee no longer works for him.

 The Manalese clan retreat to a hideout near the Italian border.
-Jeanne sunbathes nude in front of Sartet and they start to make love, but are interrupted by Roberto, her six-year-old nephew.
+Jeanne sunbathes nude in front of Sartet and they start to have sex, but are interrupted by Roberto, her six-year-old nephew.
 She entreats him not to tell anyone.